Plumsail/forms-docs/SharePoint/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-SharePoint Forms for Modern UI
+Plumsail Forms Documentation (SharePoint forms)
 =================================================

 .. toctree::